Table of Contents

 Remember that Black-Eyed Susan plants grown in pots tend to dry up more quickly than vines grown in the ground.

 This plant thrives in warmer climates with summer temperatures of at least 60 degrees Fahrenheit.
 It manages humidity and drought well.

 A perennial with a brief lifespan, Rudbeckia hirta might not live long enough to grow into a sizable, thick cluster.
-If it does, however, it can be divided for progeny:
+If it does, however, it can be divided into progeny:

 - With a shovel, pull the entire plant out of the ground.
 Utilizing pruners or a spade, divide it into two or more halves.

-- As soon as you observe new growth in a few weeks, replant each part in a different spot and maintain it well-watered.
+- When you observe new growth in a few weeks, replant each part in a different spot and maintain it well-watered.

 - Black-Eyed Susan readily self-seeds, so you might have fresh plants in your flower gardens the following year.